 - If you do not wish to re-lend your money on new advertised product terms, as amended from time to time, you must remember to switch off your auto invest button to avoid your monies being automatically invested on the new product terms.

 - On bridge loans, we lend a maximum of 75% of the value of a property or properties used as security.

-- On development loans, we lend a maximum of (1) 75% of the initial value of the property or properties used as security, plus (2) 100% of construction costs.
+- On development loans, we lend a maximum of (1) 75% of the initial value of the property or properties used as security, plus (2) up to 100% of development costs.
 Total lending under (1) and (2) (including all interest, fees and other costs) is capped at 70% of the anticipated Gross Development Value (namely the price that the valuer anticipates the developed property will sell for).

 - Valuations are generally undertaken by a Royal Institution of Chartered Surveyor's (RICS) valuer.
 Valuations are the valuer's opinion of the value at date of valuation and are subject to change over time.
 If the value of a property against which you have lent falls, the borrower may find it harder to sell or refinance the property.